 Ando

 During the 1800s, a “therapeutic revolution” swept medicine.
-Physicians’ abilities to diagnose and treat diseases expanded with innovations in sciences like microbiology, pathology, and physiology, the expansion of medical institutions like hospitals and laboratories, and radical technologies like vaccines, anesthesia and x-rays.
+Physicians’ abilities to diagnose and treat diseases expanded with innovations in sciences like microbiology, pathology, and physiology, the expansion of medical institutions like hospitals and laboratories, and radical technologies like vaccines, anesthesia, and x-rays.
 Doctors of the era often used these developments to justify new forms of professional organization, education, and regulation and assert a heroic narrative in which enlightened doctors improved society by sweeping away the quacks and dubious remedies of an earlier era.

 While many physicians of the era celebrated their accomplishments, others remained skeptical and contested the claims and intentions of medicine’s ascendance.
 Could physicians routinely offer effective therapies to the sick?
 Were their motives suspect?